renebarto/baremetal/doc/05-console-uart1.md

 ### Update Linker Definition file

-We can remove the start address from the linker definition file, as this is now specified as a linker option.
-We also update the `.text` section as we will be changing the startup code.
+We update the `.text` section as we will be changing the startup code.
 All code except for the startup code will now be in the `.text` section.
 The startup code itself will be in the `.init` section

 ```text